When Does a Fire Extinguisher Expire?

 If you are concerned about the integrity of your fire extinguisher, there are a few telltale signs of fire extinguisher malfunction that you can check for on your own.
-If you notice any of these things on your own fire extinguisher, have it serviced or replaced right away:
+If you notice any of these things on your own fire extinguisher, call us right away to have it serviced or replaced:

 - The hose or nozzle is cracked, ripped or clogged

 - The inspection tag is missing